 Carpet is suitable for use with underfloor heating, provided that the material of the carpet or underlay does not act as an insulator blocking the heat.
 The total tog of all materials, including any under and overlays, must not exceed 2.5 tog in order for the system to provide sufficient heat output.
 Read more about underfloor heating under a carpet.

-Laminate and carpet flooring is suited for use with underfloor heating, but you must ensure that the total tog of all materials does not exceed 2.5 tog for the system to provide enough heat output.
+Laminate and carpet flooring are suited for use with underfloor heating, but you must ensure that the total tog of all materials does not exceed 2.5 tog for the system to provide enough heat output.

 HEAT UP TIMES OF DIFFERENT FLOORS